mondeja/mdpo/docs/rationale.rst

 Disadvantages
 -------------

-* Msgids markup characters uses a new syntax that is not fully Markdown.
-This is intentionally made for create translation editors that can work with markup using template rules, simplifying them to be able to specify characters at start and end for each markup type.
 * Message replacers needs to be written and depends on this specification.
 * Translation editors needs to be configured with this specification if they want to handle properly markup character templates.

 .. _jekyll-multiple-languages-plugin: https://github.com/kurtsson/jekyll-multiple-languages-plugin